HPCarey/coders-hangman2/README.md

 * Add a feature where the user can guess the word as well as individual letters.
 ### Score system and database
 * Ask user to input name.
-* Allocate a score based on no. of user wins
+* Allocate a score based on no. of user wins.
 * Use Google Sheets and API to store and display a leaderboard to users.

 ## **Technologies Used**